Hepco Arak F.C.

-Hepco Arak F.C. is an Iranian football club based in Arak, Iran.
+Hepco Arak Football Club is an Iranian football club based in Arak, Iran.
 They currently compete in the Iran Football's 3rd Division.

 Season-by-season

 The table below chronicles the achievements of Hepco Arak F.C. in various competitions since 2009.

 Stadium

 Hepko Arak play at Imam Khomeini Stadium which was built in 2007.
 The stadium sports a grass field with the capacity to hold 15000 people. spectators and is owned by the Iranian Physical Education organization.